keeema/cypress-api-mock/readme.md

 # cypress-api-mock

-Cypress task plugin with commands for mocking API.
-It runs its own http server and returns registered responses.
+Cypress plugin with commands for mocking API.
+It runs its own http server locally and returns registered responses.
+Http server can be started separately on remote machine if needed.

 ## Adding to project